hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

     page for desktop viewing by day 2 / 3.

 PAST-MVP PLANS

--   Add a drag and drop feature - the user can drag the word over to the 'word list' section in order to trigger flash card creation.
-Limit will be increased to ten flash cards.
 -   Add pulling of illustrations to the site from API
 -   Try to add local storage for word list and flash cards so that user can keep their previous cards on the site and load 5-10